klansman/Skillswap/README.md

 # Skillswap

-🔥 Grand Project Idea: “SkillSwap” – A Peer-to-Peer Skill Trading Platform
+🔥 Project Idea: “SkillSwap” – A Peer-to-Peer Skill Trading Platform
 Concept:
 A platform where users can offer a skill (e.g. guitar lessons, coding help, graphic design) and request a skill in return — no money involved, just fair trades.